Have you ever wondered how carbs affect our blood sugars? Just look at all these handy sugar charts! You'll never touch some foods again!

 Yes, whole fruit is packed with fibre, vitamins, minerals, and many other incredible phytonutrients, but they are also high sugar and fructose.

-Further reading: If you enjoy sugar infographics and would like to see how much sugar is in a “healthy diet” – take a look at this page.
+Further reading: If you enjoy sugar infographics and would like to see how much sugar is in a "healthy diet".

 Please leave a comment below on how these charts "How Carbs Affect Our Blood Sugars" will help you make better food choices.